-- A. U. S. Department of Commerce Strategic Plan, FY2011 FY2016.
-The Department's new Strategic Plan is built around three programmatic themes, two of which are directly related to NOAA's mission.
-In the area of Science and Information, NOAA will play a key role in improving scientific knowledge and providing critical information to stakeholders.
-In this regard, NOAA needs to support a reliable, accessible suite of climate, weather, marine ecosystem, living marine resource and geospatial information.
-NOAA must also engage stakeholders and the public to build awareness of environmental science, services, and stewardship responsibilities, to foster dialog and to educate citizens and students.
-NOAA's scientific challenges are global in nature, requiring information sharing among national and international partners.
-It is critical that NOAA also improve the understanding of the environment by providing timely, relevant, and accurate data, standards and services; and NOAA must continue to enhance weather, water, and climate reporting and forecasting.
-In the area of Environmental Stewardship, NOAA will ensure that ocean, estuarine, and related ecosystems and species are vibrant and sustainable in the face of challenges, and NOAA will play an important role in invigorating coastal communities and economies.
-With respect to climate adaptation and mitigation, NOAA will improve scientific understanding of the changing climate system and provide timely climate services.
-NOAA must also play the key role in development of sustainable and resilient fisheries, habitats, and species. - B. Research in NOAA, Toward Understanding and Predicting Earth's Environment, A Five-Year Plan: Fiscal Years 2008-2012.
+- A. U.S. Department of Commerce, America Is Open for Business, Strategic Plan, Fiscal Years 2014-2018.
+The Department's new Strategic Plan is built around three programmatic themes, is built around five key strategies and objectives, four of which directly involve NOAA.
+One focuses on trade and investment and looks to NOAA to help increase opportunities for U.S. companies by opening global markets.
+Another focus is on the environment, and it is here that NOAA is assigned its largest share of responsibilities.
+These include improving the understanding and prediction of changes in the environment through world-class science and observations.
+It calls for improvement in preparedness, response and recovery from weather and water events.
+It includes strengthen the resiliency of communities and regions by delivering targeted services.
+NOAA is called upon to foster healthy and sustainable marine resources, habitats, and ecosystems through improved management and partnerships.
+Finally, NOAA has a critical role in enabling U.S. businesses to adapt and prosper by developing environmental and climate-informed solutions.
+A third focus of the Plan relates to data.
+It calls upon NOAA and other Commerce bureaus to transform their data capacity to enhance the value, accessibility and usability of such data for government, business and the public; and to collaborate with business to provide more timely, relevant and accurate data products and services.
+A fourth focus, which applies to all Commerce bureaus and offices is to strengthen organizational capabilities in order to drive customer-focused, outcomes-driven performance. - B. Research in NOAA, Toward Understanding and Predicting Earth's Environment, A Five-Year Plan: Fiscal Years 2008-2012.
 NOAA's mission is inherently international in nature.
 NOAA embraces the international scale of scientific collaboration, ranging from atmospheric and climate science to ecosystem research and natural resource management.
 NOAA's research efforts involve partners from hundreds of countries, institutions, and international and regional organizations.
 This work is conducted under formal agreements as well as through informal collegial relationships.
 Through these endeavors, NOAA is recognized as a global leader and a valued partner.
 Understanding, predicting, and responding to changing trends and vulnerabilities in Earth's environment are global challenges that demand collaboration with the international scientific community.
-This is accomplished by: (a) engaging in multilateral organizations and in international projects; (b) promoting the adoption of NOAA policy priorities and practices by other countries and international organizations; (c) exchanging data, information, and expertise with colleagues and partners in both formal and informal settings; and (d) providing training, technology transfer, and technical assistance internationally to build the capacity of our partners and thereby raise the level of global capabilities. - C. NOAA Strategic Plan for Deep-Sea Coral and Sponge Ecosystems: Research research, management, and international cooperative activities that provide the information needed to implement appropriate management measures to protect and conserve deep-sea coral and sponge ecosystems.
-Because deep-sea coral and sponge communities occur both within and beyond national jurisdictions, effective and comprehensive research, conservation, and management measures will benefit from complementary national, regional, and global initiatives.
-NOAA's objectives to enhance international conservation of deep-sea coral and sponge communities include:
+This is accomplished by: (a) engaging in multilateral organizations and in international projects; (b) promoting the adoption of NOAA policy priorities and practices by other countries and international organizations; (c) exchanging data, information, and expertise with colleagues and partners in both formal and informal settings; and (d) providing training, technology transfer, and technical assistance internationally to build the capacity of our partners and thereby raise the level of global capabilities.